raspberrypilearning/target-practice/en/step_3.md

 **Test:** Run your code to see the first large blue circle.

-The blue circle was drawn after the stand so it is in front:
+The blue circle was drawn after the stand so it is in front.

 ![A brown triangle and blue circle on grass and against a sky.](images/blue-circle.png){:width="400px"}

---- /task ---

---- task ---

-👀 Find your colour variables in the `draw` function.

-Create two variables called `inner` and `middle` to store colours for the other circles.

-The `color` function expects three numbers: one each for red, green, and blue.

---- code ---
----
-language: python
-filename: main.py - draw()
-line_numbers: true
-line_number_start: 17
-line_highlights: 24, 25
----
-def draw():
-  # Things to do in every frame
-  global wood
-  sky = color(92, 204, 206)
-  grass = color(149, 212, 122)
-  wood = color(145, 96, 51)
-  outer = color(0, 120, 180) # Blue
-  inner = color(210, 60, 60) # Red
-  middle = color(220, 200, 0) # Yellow

---- /code ---

 --- /task ---